ESutton567/pands-project/README.md

 import seaborn as sns
 ~~~

-4. Download the Iris data set [here](https://archive.ics.uci.edu/ml/datasets/iris) to the same folder you will save your analsyis program, read it into the program, and assign the column names<sup>9</sup>:
+4. Download the Iris data set [here](https://archive.ics.uci.edu/ml/datasets/iris) to the same folder you will save your analysis program, read it into the program, and assign the column names<sup>9</sup>:
 ~~~
 path = '../pands-project/'
 filename = path + 'iris_data.csv'